Kenya Impact Marathon

 There is no other race in Kenya like this one-of-a-kind route off-the-tourist-track through stunning scenery, gentle hills, tea plantations and the villages where Five Talents UK works.

-We will take you from track sessions with elite athletes to community engagement with the exact projects your fundraising supports.
+You are taken from track sessions with elite athletes to community engagement with the exact projects that your fundraising supports.

 Running with the Kenyans

 We will take you right into the heart of the Kenyan running machine – with track sessions, dawn runs and a race day where the best runners in the world will not sprint into the distance, but instead, run beside you and pace you to your finishing line moment.

 Run through the magical tea plantations of Kenya.
 The course presents a brutal challenge as you climb to altitudes of over 2300m whilst running a truly testing trail.

 There are three distances to choose from, so if a full marathon (42k) isn’t your style, we also offer half marathon (21k) and 10k options.
 Whichever option you choose, whether you run or walk, you’ll be part of a diverse group of people from the UK, Kenya, and the rest of the world.